 About IPPF EN

-The International Planned Parenthood Federation European Network (IPPF EN) is one of six regions of IPPF.
+The International Planned Parenthood Federation European Network (IPPF EN) champions sexual and reproductive health and rights for all.

 We are one of the International Planned Parenthood Federation’s six regional networks.
 IPPF EN works in 41 countries across Europe and Central Asia to empower everyone, especially the most socially excluded, to live with dignity and to have access to sexual and reproductive health and rights.
 This access is essential to achieving the UN Sustainable Development Goals in all countries.

 IPPF EN covers a hugely diverse region stretching from Iceland to Kyrgyzstan, and Norway to Israel.

 The European Network region includes some of the richest countries in the world and some of the poorest.
 Some of them are donors of international development funding, others receive it, and several countries in Eastern Europe and Central Asia face the loss of international donor funding for sexual and reproductive health and rights as their economies develop.